 These systems add significant weight to a hiker’s pack and make what should be a streamlined and efficient process clunky and difficult to work with.

-Jeffrey filled me in on exactly why most systems throw away a massive amount of the energy they generate.
+Jeffrey filled me in on why most systems throw away a massive amount of the energy they generate.

 In generic chargers, the energy generated goes through a series of electric conversions before reaching the battery.
 The solar, charge controller and battery weren't designed to work together, resulting in lost power.

-After laying out exactly why most systems are very inefficient, Jeffrey noted that this was the driving force behind the design of the LightSaver.
+After laying out why most systems are very inefficient, Jeffrey noted that this was the driving force behind the design of the LightSaver.

 The solar and the battery were designed specifically to perform most efficiently together.
 This minimizes losses and means that you are getting the most power possible.